Mikonui Spur Biv

 Misty Ridge and the top of Noisy Creek basin can be accessed by dropping down the couloir from the low point between Mt Bowen and Sentinel Peak.
 The section of ridge between Noisy Creek Saddle and Misty Ridge has a couple of small, exposed notches between points 1648m and 1686m which can be done without a rope but are a bit marginal in terms of handholds.
 The alternative is a longish detour down Noisy Creek to around the 1400m contour, then back up the ridge to point 1686m.
 Once on Misty Ridge the travel is easy with good visibility or GPS.
 The Ridge forks at 1500m and the much better-defined North fork drops into the headwaters of Rapid Creek, while the main ridge running NE, drops down a broad, indistinct tussock face.
 There is a cairn near the correct drop-off around E1436655/ N5232338 (BV18 367 323).

 An old NZFS track from the Noisy Creek tops down through the alpine scrub into the Cropp Basin is probably no longer followable in its mid-section.
 Alternative access into the Cropp basin is possible down the couloir that drops from the low point between Mt Bowen and Sentinel Peak towards Dickson Pass.
-It has snow in it all year round, is steep, and would require the appropriate gear for some of the year.
+It has snow in it all year round, is steep, and would require the appropriate gear for most of the year.
 In late summer and autumn, the rib on the TL of the couloir should be snow-free and although steep, is not too tricky a scramble to get down.
 Drop off the rib into the couloir around the 1600m contour and sidle over onto the main ridge across a steep scree.
 Take care on this bit, as it's exposed and would be icy when snow covered.
 Drop from the flat area on the main ridge between point 1625m and Dickson Pass down the spur that separates Reckless Torrent and Snowy Stream.
 Drop into Snowy Stream around 1230m and climb onto the spur on its TR.
 The ridge forks at the 1180m contour and either fork can be used to access Cropp basin.
 A short scrub-bash is necessary in both cases near the bottom.

 Those wanting to traverse the tops to Healey Creek Hut or Top Tuke Hut need to detour around Remarkable Peak's imposing, vertical eastern ridge.
 A sidle is possible on the Cropp side from BV18 320 301 across at 1540m and up an easy narrow gut to BV18 316 301 on the flat section SW of the summit.
 Continue past pt.
 1673m up onto the start of Galena Ridge.
 Healey Spur drops from here down a steep rib of tussock and loose rock when snow-free.
 There is a dip at the bottom of this, followed by a short razor-backed section that can be traversed with care, or avoided by dropping onto the tussock slopes on the Healey Creek side and sidling between the 1500 and 1600m contours.
 It is necessary to climb back onto the Spur either SE or NW of point 1643m due to deep slots that prevent a direct sidle down to the Hut.

 Travel along Galena Ridge from Remarkable Peak to point 1794m very straightforward in good conditions.
 Top Tuke Hut is accessed down the prominent ridge that runs West from point 1864m.
-There is one short exposed section near the top of the ridge that can be negotiated without too much difficulty.
+There is one short, exposed section near the top of the ridge that can be negotiated without too much difficulty.
 The spur forks further down and the SE branch is taken.
 Drop from this in a southerly direction into the basin below.
 A route through a band of bluffs down into the Tuke River can at the lip of the basin on the TR, next to the top of the waterfall.
 A small notch here, around E1428665/ N5227080 (BV18 287 271), provides access down onto some steep rib with a small creek on the TR.
 The creek can be followed down towards the Hut, which is visible from the top of the bluffs in fine weather.
-Sidle out on the creek where it flattens and make a direct bee-line through patchy scrub to the Hut.
+Sidle out on the creek where it flattens and make a direct beeline through patchy scrub to the Hut.

 There used to be an old NZFS track from the 1300m contour on Mikonui Spur down the ridge that separates Kaka Creek and the upper Mikonui.
 It would have emerged somewhere opposite the start of the track to Explorer Saddle.
-It was permolatted originally, but was never maintained.
+It was permolatted originally but was never maintained.
 In terms of ease of travel, or usefulness as a route, it probably differs little from the untracked ridges in the vicinity.

 Repairs Needed